-The operative term there is “small amount.”
+The operative term here is “small amount.”
 If you overdo it, using THC might pose harm as studies have proven.

 How Much CBD Should I Take?

 Is there such thing as an “ideal” dosage to take?
-Well, none really.
+Well, not really.
 If you want to go the CBD way, you have to consider three things:

 - Your condition that needs treatment – Most people choose CBD to relieve pain.
 If you have the same goal, identify which part of your body is painful to know how you would treat it.